opendatasoft/ods-cookbook/widgets/external-use/local-dev-env/README.md

 `index.ejs` is the starting point.
 It loads all pre-requisites, CSS libs, JS libs etc... and loads them all.

-Then, it loads ods-app.html that is a single page ODS app.
+Then, it loads ods-app.html which is a single page ODS app.

-But we can also imagine a more complex setup with a middle level :
+But we can also imagine a more complex setup with a middle level:

 ```
 \- views
-    \- index.ejs <--- loads blocs.ejs
+    \- index.ejs <--- loads blocks.ejs
-    \- blocs.ejs <--- loads bloc1.html, bloc2.html, bloc3.ejs
+    \- blocks.ejs <--- loads block1.html, block2.html, block3.ejs
-    \- bloc1.html
+    \- block1.html
-    \- bloc2.html
+    \- block2.html
-    \- bloc3.ejs
+    \- block3.ejs
-    \- bloc3content.html
+    \- block3content.html
 ```

-blocs.ejs :
+blocks.ejs :
 ```
 <div>
     <div>
-        <%- include('bloc1.html'); -%>
+        <%- include('block1.html'); -%>
     </div>
     <div>
-        <%- include('bloc2.html'); -%>
+        <%- include('block2.html'); -%>
     </div>
     <div>
-        <%- include('bloc3.ejs'); -%>
+        <%- include('block3.ejs'); -%>
     </div>
 </div>
 ```

-bloc3.ejs
+block3.ejs
 ```
 <h2>
-    Bloc 3
+    Block 3
 </h2>
-<%- include('bloc3content.html'); -%>
+<%- include('block3content.html'); -%>
 ```

-then, html pages might include any HTML content
+then, HTML pages might include any HTML content.

 ##### Result